VideoProc Converter AI

 Ask around on any tech forum about upscaling, and Topaz Video (formerly Topaz Video AI) is usually the first name that comes up.
 For a long time, it was the only serious option if you wanted professional-grade results.

-HHowever, Topaz is no longer the only player in the market.
+However, Topaz Video is no longer the only player in the market.
 The pricing has also changed significantly: what used to be a $399 lifetime license is now a $299 annual subscription, which is a big shift for most users.
-With the new cost and the rise of high-quality alternatives, it’s worth thinking about whether that premium price still makes sense.
-I put the latest version through its paces to see if Topaz still leads the pack or if it is now just one of several solid options.
-Here’s what my testing revealed.
+With the new cost and the rise of high-quality alternatives, it's worth thinking about whether that premium price still makes sense.
+I put the latest version through its paces to see if Topaz Video still leads the pack or if it is now just one of several solid options.
+Here's what my testing revealed.

 Topaz Video AI Review